abr/abr.github.io/_team/01-chris-eliasmith.md

 When he is not pushing the boundaries of theoretical neuroscience forward or hanging out with his team at the CNRG, Chris spends time with his family and occasionally straps on the blades for a game of hockey near his home in Waterloo.
+He has a [Bacon-Erdos](https://en.wikipedia.org/wiki/Erd%C5%91s%E2%80%93Bacon_number) number of 8.